jazzband/pathlib2/docs/pathlib2.rst

    ignored (same behavior as the POSIX ``mkdir -p`` command), but only if the last path component is not an existing non-directory file.

-   .. versionchanged:: 3.5
-      The *exist_ok* parameter was added.

 .. method:: Path.open(mode='r', buffering=-1, encoding=None, errors=None, newline=None)